vitordutra/ecoleta-javascript-web-app/README.md

 The front-end consists of 3 pages:
 - Home-page - Startup Presentation
 - Collection Point Register - To insert the collection point into the database for user retrieval
-- Collection Point Search - Search By Item
+- Collection Point Search - Search By City

 The back-end:
 -  Server is made with express and nunjucks template engine